Tasteful Portrait of a Lady from the Flemish School

 Description

-Portrait of a lady from the Flemish school painted with oil paints on a rectangular cardboard with an oval, gilded layer of cardboard.
+Portrait of a lady from the Flemish school painted with oil paints on a rectangular cardboard with an oval, gilded cardboard layer.
 It depicts a mature woman dressed in a black dress, a lace cap, and ribbons tied around her neck.
 The portrait is unsigned, but it originates from the Netherlands and is dated to the second half of the 19th century.
 It is presented in a gilded wooden frame and glass pastiglia.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
-There are many different styles in antique furniture, each with its characteristic features.
+Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+It’s a nod to history, craftsmanship, and the creation of traditional and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

-Many styles distinguish antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.

 Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
 It all stems from Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to exude splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese word barocco – which translates to an irregularly developed pearl.
+These were highly representative pieces of furniture designed to literally shine with splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on contemporary classic furniture, which is designed with a strong resemblance to the historical era.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the past era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.
+Renaissance furniture was quite heavy and bulky.
+It used brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas or broadly defined chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.

-Lion paws, eagle heads—these are common features in Renaissance style furniture.
+Lion paws, eagle heads – these are common motifs in Renaissance style.
 Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+This is especially important when searching for a luxurious antique suitable for your interior.

-The key to stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The most important aspect of stylish antique furniture is originality.
+Ultimately, this is crucial from the buyer’s perspective, as the market is flooded with many forgeries.
+Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details